 Marketing automation is much being talked about as the thing in the industry, and moreover, with the efficiency and effectiveness makes it worth the buzz.
 While it is being talked and written about the benefits, there are a few things that one must consider prior to making the movement from the native marketing approach to the automation and selecting a Marketing Automation tool.
 Here are the top 8 factors that are a must:

 This one tops the list for flexibility per your needs will eventually be a factor that will either aid or ruin the tool performance.
 For change is the only constant, organisations change and so does the requirements for the way it markets itself.
 Constant evolution requires flexibility and user-friendliness too.

 While a vendor or a tool is being selected, it’s a must to check on portability to a new platform.
 How well can you transfer the capabilities to a new tool or a provider?
 This may be required for a number of reasons like cost reduction requirements, performance issues, change in requirements, provider going out of business, etc. An organisation wouldn’t want to get locked-in, isn’t it?

 Any good organisation would have measurable goals on everything it does, and so goes for marketing, whether it’s a native approach or a modern automated approach.
-Looking at the reporting capability of the automation platform would save one from going haywire at a later stage, after-all management would ask for performance indicators and how well automation has helped on that.
+Looking at the reporting capability of the marketing automation platform would save one from going haywire at a later stage, after-all management would ask for performance indicators and how well automation has helped on that.

 How well a marketing automation platform integrates with the tools across the organisation or from other providers must be counted upon while due-diligence is being done.
 Automating marketing efforts in a silo isn’t an answer to moving forward on effort, integration is.
-Ensure that integrating marketing automation with the rest of the organisation is one of the factors on the priority.
+Ensure that marketing automation integrations with the rest of the organisation is one of the factors on the priority.